 Flexitarian is a combination of two words: “flexible” and “vegetarian”.

-Think of it as vegetarianism, but cheating a little.
+Think of it as vegetarianism, but cheating a little, or being semi-vegetarian.

 This may sound a little mean-spirited, but it’s actually the whole point of a flexitarian diet.
 You eat a majority of vegetarian/vegan meals but you’re still allowed meat should you want it.